HannimalCrackers/DHUM_73000/blogpost1.md

-This is a great post about what food we should eat in NYC.
+This is a great post about food we should eat in NYC.

 {% include plot1.html %}